Sufyaan-Kazi/spring-boot-cities-service/README.md

 # spring-boot-cities-service
 This is a very simple Spring Boot project which demonstrates, that with only small a footprint of code its possible to a create a complex webservice which exposes CRUD operations as restful endpoints.
 It uses Spring Data (JPA) and spring web.
-This microservice can runs on a local machine or on Kubernetes, on Google Cloud Platform Compute Engine, onOpenShift, on Cloud Foundry, or AWS ELB (or anywhere you can run a Spring Boot app).
+This microservice can runs on a local machine or on Kubernetes, on Google Cloud Platform Compute Engine, on OpenShift, on Cloud Foundry, or AWS ELB (or anywhere you can run a Spring Boot app).

 Note: This is a FORK of https://github.com/cf-platform-eng/spring-boot-cities!
 Thanks to help and tips from my team, as well as Dave Syer and Scott Frederick in this and other branches :) The SCS branch includes updates to work with Spring Cloud Services.